 - As the customer’s broker and Importer of Record for these customs entries, DHL Express will automatically submit eligible imports to customs for a refund on behalf of the customer begining April 20th.

-- U.S. Customs will take 60-90 days to process refunds back to DHL Express.
+- CBP will take 60-90 days to process refunds back to DHL Express.
 Customers will then be credited after an additional 2 weeks.

 - As the customer’s broker and Importer of Record for these customs entries, DHL Express will automatically submit eligible imports to customs for a refund on behalf of the customer begining April 20th.